Cathie History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Cathie research.
 Another 127 words (9 lines of text) covering the years 1446, 1646, 1455, 1492, 1492, 1490, 1640, 1628, 1594, 1665, 1694, 1668, 1734, 1698, 1769, 1733 and 1734 are included under the topic Early Cathie History in all our PDF Extended History products and printed products wherever possible.

 Cathie Spelling Variations

 Names during the Middle Ages were typically recorded as they sounded and in many cases, one's surname spelling changed with each record.
 Spelling variations revealed in the search for the origin of the Cathie family name include MacCarthy, MacCarty, MacArty, MacArthy and others.

 Early Notables of the Cathie family (pre 1700)

-- Ian Robert Cathie (1932-2017), Australian politician, Member of the Victorian Legislative Council for South Eastern Province in 1964
+- Ian Robert Cathie (1932-2017), Australian politician, born in Melbourne, he was elected to the Victorian Legislative Council as a Labor member for South Eastern Province in 1964

 - Bruce Leonard Cathie (1930-2013), New Zealand airline pilot who wrote seven books related to flying saucers and a "World energy grid"

 - Cathie Sudlow OBE FRSE, British neurologist and professor of Neurology and Clinical Epidemiology at the Usher Institute of Population Health Sciences and Informatics at the University of Edinburgh

 - Cathie Craigie (b.
 1954), Scottish Labour politician, Member of the Scottish Parliament for Cumbernauld and Kilsyth (1999-2011)